dojo/docs/dojox/mvc/ModelRefController.rst

 Usage
 =====

-In below example, the text box refers to ``value`` property in the controller (with ``ctrl`` ID).
+In the example below, the text box refers to the ``value`` property in the controller (with ``ctrl`` ID).
 The controller provides the ``value`` property on behalf of the model (``model`` property in the controller).
-Two seconds later, the text box changes from "Foo" to "Bar" as the controller changes the data model it refers to:
+After two seconds, the text box changes from "Foo" to "Bar" as the controller changes the data model it refers to:

 .. code-example::
   :djConfig: parseOnLoad: false, async: true, mvc: {debugBindings: true}